-Cymbio is a dropship/marketplace automation platform that streamlines data between suppliers and retailers to enable online and in-store sales.
-Cymbio can synchronize, manage, normalize and serve products data including imagery, inventory, orders, and billing data.
+Cymbio is a dropship/marketplace automation platform that streamlines data between suppliers (brands) and retailers to enable online sales.
+Cymbio can synchronize, manage, normalize and serve product data including imagery, inventory, orders, and billing data.

-A model is an aggregation of variants, sometimes referred to as a style or a parent product.
 Variants are unique products that are differentiated by options.
 For example, you can have a T-shirt that is manufactured in many colors and sizes.
 The size and color are the options and each variant has a unique combination of the two.
-Simple models or simple products have only 1 variant and therefore might have no options at all.
-In Cymbio’s DB each variant is linked to one supplier and has an SKU which is a mandatory field for a variant.
+Simple products have only 1 variant and therefore might have no options at all.
+In Cymbio’s platform, each variant is linked to one supplier.

 Each variant has a unique quantity for each warehouse it is stored in.
 We expect to receive ATS (Available to sell) or FTS (Free to sell) inventory and not on-hand.

 An order in Cymbio DB is an object that was received from a retailer or pulled from the retailer’s platform/website and represents how the order was pushed or captured prior to being split to various warehouses or brands or manipulated for the use of the brand based on the brands' specifications.
 An order will be linked to 1 or many fulfillments based on the sources and availability of the items.
 As a retailer utilizing the API, you’ll be expected to place orders and get order statuses.

 A fulfillment is either a part of a full order that needs to be fulfilled by a brand’s warehouse.
 The fulfillment holds all the necessary data needed for the brand in order to fulfill the retailer’s order.
 As a brand working with Cymbio and utilizing the API, you’ll be expected to grab fulfillments and update fulfillments’ statuses.